tensorflow/models/research/audioset/yamnet/README.md

 ### Peformance

-On the AudioSet eval set, the balanced average d-prime is 1.27, balanced mAP is 0.591, and the balanced average lwlrap is ...
+On the 20,366-segment AudioSet eval set, over the 521 included classes, the balanced average d-prime is 2.318, balanced mAP is 0.306, and the balanced average lwlrap is 0.393.

 According to our calculations, the classifier has 3.7M weights and performs 69.2M multiplies for each 960ms input frame.